Lie Groupoids in Classical Field Theory I: Noether's Theorem

-One can also define the action of $J$ on morphisms between Lie groupoids (over the same base manifold): given any two Lie groupoids $G$ and $G'$ over~$M$ and a morphism $\, f: G \longrightarrow G'$, one defines a morphism $\, Jf: JG \longrightarrow JG' \,$ (sometimes called its jet prolongation or jet extension) by setting
+One can also make $J$ act on morphisms between Lie groupoids (over the same base manifold): given any two Lie groupoids $G$ and $G'$ over~$M$ and a morphism $\, f: G \longrightarrow G'$, one defines a morphism $\, Jf: JG \longrightarrow JG' \,$ (sometimes called its jet prolongation or jet extension) by setting

 Obviously, $Jf$ covers $f$, and one has the following commutative diagram: